“Art and knowledge have a common enemy called ignorance.”

 he most frequently asked question about art is: “What is art? ” Primitive people who drew pictures on the walls of caves, such as those of Altamira in Spain or the aboriginal painters of Australia who made dreamtime paintings, for instance, knew what their art was for.
 Art for them was a way to connect to the forces of nature and the world of the spirit.

-However, as civilization progressed and art branched into many forms there has never been a unanimous consensus or satisfactory answer as to what art is, but lots of different and contrasting viewpoints.
+As civilization progressed, however, and art branched into many forms there has never been a unanimous consensus or satisfactory answer as to what art is, but lots of different and contrasting viewpoints.

 The reason is that nowadays art is a different thing to different people.
 To the artist it may be a way to express oneself and hopefully also of earning a living.
 To the viewer it can be many things according to her/his own education and sensitivity.
 To some it may be a hobby or a therapy; to the art historian an historical and cultural development; to an art gallery owner a business; to the collector a way to possess artefacts either as a form of investment or, if the artefacts are very valuable, as symbol of one’s wealth and social status.

 Given that nowadays some artefacts can reach absurd prices of millions and even hundreds of millions at upmarket art auctions or galleries, and sometimes for banal works that nobody has the foggiest idea of what they mean or would want to have in their homes this begs another question which is: “What is the real worth of an art object?”